dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="draw-images/dashed-line.png" alt-text="Screenshot of a dashed red line.":::

-For more information about dashed lines, see [Draw dashed shapes](#draw-dashed-shapes).
+For more information about dashed lines, see [Draw dashed objects](#draw-dashed-objects).

 ## Draw an ellipse